-The Akiyoshidai karst groundwater system was developed using the surface water gathered through the cracks and crevices in the limestone rocks.
-The groundwater system, as a whole, flows down from the northeast to the west into Koto River.
-It includes two major water systems - Akiyoshido and Taishodo.
-Approximately 450 caves, varying in size, have been shaped around their basins.
-The Akiyoshido water system is the largest, with a total length of 10km and an area of 1,800ha.
+The Akiyoshidai karst groundwater system was developed by the surface water gathered through the cracks and crevices in the limestone rocks.
+The groundwater system, as a whole, flows down from northeast to west into Koto River.
+The ground water system includes two major water systems, namely the Akiyoshido water system and Taishodo water system.
+Approximately 450 caves varying in size have been shaped in their drainage area.
+The Akiyoshido water system is the largest, with a total length of 10km and an area of 1800ha.
 It occupies almost half of the entire Akiyoshidai Groundwater System.